 Veteran Chicago area folk artist Andrew Calhoun is joined in performance by his daughter Casey on vocals.
-Casey's pure, distinctive voice takes the lead on songs by artists from Anais Mitchell to Frank Loesser, and adds new dimensions of harmony and call-and-response to Calhoun originals, Scottish ballads and folksongs, and rare 19th century African-American spirituals.
-Casey, an accomplished dancer, moves to Mary Oliver's poetry and Dave Carter's music in this striking, joyful combination of complementary talents.
-In 2018, they releases their first duo recording, Skeins, featuring songs by Kate MacLeod, Leslie Smith, Bob Dylan, Karine Polwart, Jack Harris and others..
+Casey's pure, distinctive voice takes the lead on songs by artists from Karine Polwart to Dave Carter, and adds new dimensions of harmony and call-and-response to Calhoun originals, Scottish ballads and folksongs, and rare 19th century African-American spirituals..
+In 2018, they releases their first duo recording, Skeins, featuring songs by Kate MacLeod, Leslie Smith, Bob Dylan, Nora Bayes and Jack Norworth, Jack Harris and Robert Burns.

-Andrew Calhoun writes with a paradoxical combination of incandescent intellect and unstudied magic.
-He is both a lightning rod for "the unconscious rightness of intuitive connection" and a perpetual student of songcraft with deep respect for both tradition and innovation.
+Andrew is a perpetual student of songcraft with deep respect for both tradition and innovation.
 In the forty-odd years that he has been a songwriter and performer he has created an impressive collection of songs from which he draws in live performances.
 His recordings have been released on Hogeye, Flying Fish and Waterbug Records.